Performance Management Process

 Recognizing an employee's performance reinforces continued success.
 Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc.

-The Performance Management Process Form must be submitted through the department personnel specialist to Human Resources.
+The Performance Management Process Form must be submitted through the department HR Liaison to Human Resources.
 The supervisor and the employee should each retain a copy of the review form.
 (Note: No written comments or attachments may be submitted as part of a review if they have not been shared with the employee.)

 Human Resources reviews the document for completeness and then enters the overall performance rating into the Human Resource Information System.
 The review becomes part of the employee's official personnel file.
 All annual reviews are due in Human Resources by January 31 for the preceding year; tardy submissions are to be avoided.